Irene Eisinger: Emigration, Glyndebourne, ROH

 In 1936 the impresario C. B. Cochran, who had been entranced by her Papagena in Glyndebourne, engaged her for the revue Follow the Sun at the Adelphi in London.
 There she sang the always much applauded song Love is a Dancing Thing, a popular number by Howard Dietz and Arthur Schwartz.
 Cochran was praised to engage Miss Eisinger by The Sunday Times: ″A beautiful little lady [with a] small but charming voice″.
 Her partner was the baritone Gerald Nodin.
 In December of the same year, Eisinger debuted at the Royal Opera House as Gretel in Humperdincks Hänsel und Gretel, with Maggie Teyte as Hänsel, sung in German language.
 A week later she sang Adele in Die Fledermaus (in English), "winning a particular triumph" with the song Mein Herr Marquis.

 For the next three seasons, Eisinger returned to Glyndebourne, where she added Susanna and Barbarina in Le nozze di Figaro to her Glyndebourne repertory while still continuing to sing her other roles.
 By now she was permanently living in England.
 In 1939 Eisinger sang Ilya in a university production of Mozart's Idomeneo at Cambridge and acted in Beatrice Saxon Snell's musical Georgian Springtime at the Embassy Theatre in London – with Geoffrey Dunn, Frederick Ranalow, and George Skillan in the cast.
 In 1940, when Glyndebourne toured The Beggar's Opera, she took over Polly Peachum from Audrey Mildmay who had contracted Rubella during the London run.
 Furthermore, she participated in the movie comedy Young Man's Fancy and was invited by BBC to sing in Die Fledermaus and in Arlecchino, a single act opera by Ferruccio Busoni.

 When Glyndebourne closed down, Eisinger withdrew from the stage.

 Her last operatic performances were a series of seven performances of Così fan tutte in the original Glyndebourne production of Carl Ebert at the Edinburgh International Festival in August and September 1949 – together with a prominent cast consisting of Suzanne Danco (Fiordiligi), Sena Jurinac (Dorabella), Petre Munteanu (Ferrando), Marko Rothmüller (Guglielmo), John Brownlee (Don Alfonso) and the Royal Philharmonic Orchestra conducted by Hans Oppenheim.
 She sang Despina.

 Thereafter she was heard only in broadcast concerts on BBC.

 Private life

-Eisinger married Gerhard Schönewald, called Gert, a physician from London of German origin who had emigrated from Bad Nauheim.
-The couple had two daughters, Susanne (born in 1944) and Emily-Ruth (1946).
+In 1932 Eisinger married the physician Gerhard Schönewald (1905–1981), called Gert.
+The couple emigrated to London and had two daughters, Susanne (born in 1944) and Emily-Ruth (1946).
 The couple later divorced.

 Eisinger died on 8 April 1994, in Weston-super-Mare, Somerset, Great Britain.